 May be overkill for simpler editing tasks

 DaVinci Resolve isn't just the best free video editor on this list—it's one of the best video editors out there.
-Under constant development by video and editing equipment manufacturer Blackmagic Design, DaVinci Resolve has all sorts of help documentation.
+Under constant development by video and editing equipment manufacturer Blackmagic Design, DaVinci Resolve has all sorts of help documentation and tutorials available to get you started on your editing journey.
 Plus, the editor's popularity has led to a deluge of user-generated tutorials and how-to videos, which makes learning even easier.

 Best free video editor for quick edits